Librium Side Effects

 Applies to chlordiazepoxide: oral capsule, oral tablet

-Along with its needed effects, chlordiazepoxide (the active ingredient contained in Librium) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by chlordiazepoxide (the active ingredient contained in Librium).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking chlordiazepoxide:Rare
+You should check with your doctor immediately if any of these side effects occur when taking chlordiazepoxide:Rare

 - mood or mental changes